 Common Drug Withdrawal Symptoms

-Drug withdrawal can occur when a long-term user stops taking the substance and experiences symptoms due to the filtering of the drug from their system.
-Withdrawal is more likely if the user has built up a tolerance to the substance.1
+Drug withdrawal can occur when a person who has used drugs or alcohol stops taking the substance and experiences symptoms due to the filtering of the drug from their system.
+Withdrawal is more likely if the individual has built up a tolerance to the substance.1

 The withdrawal symptoms experienced as well as the severity of the symptoms will depend on factors such as tolerance, type of drug, and how someone’s body reacts to the drug and the withdrawal.
-If the user finds withdrawal symptoms unbearable, they may begin using the substance again.1
+Withdrawal symptoms can become unbearable, and a person may begin using the substance again to avoid the effects.1

 Below, you’ll learn more about: